The designation was created back in by the and , and since then has actively worked to focus national attention on the need for mentors.

 From raising awareness of mentoring in its various forms, recruiting individuals to mentor, and promoting the growth of mentoring by recruiting organizations to engage in the partnerships, NMM has had participants like Maya Angelou, Bill Clinton, and Clint Eastwood.

 Wait: What is mentorship, anyway?
-The relationship can take many forms, but the dictionary defines a mentor as “a wise and trusted counselor or teacher,” or “an influential senior sponsor or supporter.”
+The relationship can take many forms, but the defines a mentor as “a wise and trusted counselor or teacher,” or “an influential senior sponsor or supporter.”
 In other words, someone older (although they don’t have to be) or more experienced in a given field that can provide you with advice, support, and encouragement throughout your journey.

-Jennifer Sheehy, Deputy, Assistant Secretary of the U.S. Department of Labor’s Office of Disability Employment Policy, explains “Research confirms that quality mentoring relationships have powerful positive effects on young people in a variety of personal, academic, and professional situations.
+Jennifer Sheehy, Deputy, Assistant Secretary of the U.S. Department of Labor’s Office of Disability Employment Policy, “Research confirms that quality mentoring relationships have powerful positive effects on young people in a variety of personal, academic, and professional situations.
 By preparing young people for college and careers, mentoring also helps develop the future workplace talent pipeline.”

 - Choose the right mentor: A mentor should possess the temperament to help people and the willingness to do so, a rare combination.
 He’ll be the guy who will listen to all opinions until it’s time to make a decision and is likely to be one of the guys to spend significant time on the plant floor.